facebook/react-native-website/docs/getting-started.md

 <h2>Installing dependencies</h2>

-You will need Node, the React Native command line interface, Python2, a JDK, and Android Studio.
+You will need Node, the React Native command line interface, latest version of Python, a JDK, and Android Studio.

 <block class="native mac windows linux android" />